aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/discord-start-guide.md

 **On mobile:**

-1. Long-press the message to reveal different prompts, click on the `right-pointing curved arrow` to the right of the original post, and select “`reply`” from the dropdown.
+1. Long-press the message to reveal different prompts, click on the `right-pointing curved arrow` to the right of the original post, and select “reply” from the dropdown.

 ![mobile-screenshot-of-discord-reply-feature](https://github.com/user-attachments/assets/e282bd20-466f-4953-a15d-656371556737)